IepIweidieng/TJAPlayer3/tja.md

   * In TaikoJiro 1, such note symbols are combined into the first measure of first-occuring branch definition to form a complete measure.
 * No more than 1 `#BRANCHSTART` with different branch condition should be placed in a measure.
   * In TaikoJiro 1, only the first branch condition takes effects.
-* No drumroll-type notes should be defined as starting before and ending non-before the beginning or the end of the "branch"/path section.
+* No drumroll-type notes should be defined as starting before and ending at-or-after the beginning or the end of the "branch"/path section.
   * In TaikoJiro 1:
     * The position and duration of each drumroll-type note is determined as [Duration of drumroll-type notes](#duration-of-drumroll-type-notes), but is determined independently for each branch.
 Each note symbol in a non-branching section is treated as a note symbol in every branch.
     * A drumroll-type notes which starts in a non-branching section: Behaves as a single drumroll-type note but changes its length (and swap its bar body, for bar-type drumroll notes) on branch switching.